by Chris Smith

 The ice storm had struck during the night while the Creeper was away from the den tree.
 With ice covering all of the tree limbs and branches, the Creeper could not travel via the treetops, and thus it approached its den tree on foot!
 The claw marks in the ice-covered bark finally pinpointed the Creeper’s den tree.

 From this point the Creeper’s demise commenced.
 The most difficult challenge was building a fire to smoke it out into the open.
 Knowing that I was about to confront the legendary Albemarle Creeper, I could take no chance with weaponry.
 I loaded my .308 caliber rifle with one conventional round and two special rounds, one contained a silver bullet and the other a wooden bullet.
 When the Creeper emerged from its den, I fired.
 The first two rounds struck it in the chest.
 The Creeper’s reaction was a raging squaller accompanied by a furious charge in my direction.
 As it lunged the final distance toward me, I fired again and the third bullet—the wooden bullet—struck its chest as well.
 The Creeper crumpled in mid air.
-Motionless and silent, the only sound I heard was the adrenalin pounding in my ears and my own rapid breathing which was causing a cloud of vapor to form about me in the freezing air.
+Motionless and silent, the only sound I heard was the adrenaline pounding in my ears and my own rapid breathing which was causing a cloud of vapor to form about me in the freezing air.
 The Albemarle Creeper laid slain.
 Chapel Swamp is now safe!…Maybe?